 The word context comes from roots that mean to bring together, like braiding.
-The context braids together participants' understandings so they are working from a common perspective.
-The context becomes a framework that sets basic boundaries for a group discussion and gives participants a sense of where their freedom to express themselves lies.
+The context braids together participants' perspectives so they are working from a common understanding.
+When people attend a meeting, they are looking for the answers to a few common questions right off the bat:

-Well-crafted questions help guide a group to a fruitful end.
+Well-crafted questions help guide a group's discussion toward a constructive result.
 Many groups engage in discussions that are circular or spiral back without resolution.
-To avoid this, one approach is to design questions to flow through four conversation levels:
+To avoid this, one approach is to design questions about:

-- Decisional-questions to elicit resolution, bring conversation to a close, enable the group to plan the future
+- What might be done to enable the group to move forward and plan for the future

 Some tips to keep in mind for question phrasing:

-- Do not imply an answer in a question.
+- Do not ask leading questions, imply an answer, or give advice as part of a question.

-- Avoid most why questions because these may elicit a defensive response.
-Check to see if these might more precisely be asked as a what or how question.
+- Avoid most why questions because they may elicit a defensive response.
+Instead, see if the question might be more precise if worded as a what or how question.
 Examples:

 - From: Why did you do that?
 To: What was your reasoning for doing that? or What happened? or How did you come to this line of thinking?